nowling-lab/enhancer-dissection/README.md

 There are 2 currently supported programs:

 The first program is ran by calling genome_highlighter.
+Do note that the program currently only handles SNPs and not indels.
 The arguments that are taken are:

      --seq-file SEQ_FILE   Path to fasta formatted sequence file